-Nolan, a Democrat, was the representative for New York’s 16th congressional district from 1881 to 1883.
+Nolan was the representative for New York’s 16th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1881 to Mar 1883, Nolan missed 290 of 349 roll call votes, which is 83.1%.
 This is much worse than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.